2021 Spring Seminar Series focuses on race, justice and the environment

 - March 31 – Bolat Uralbekov, Professor, Department of General and Inorganic Chemistry, Al-Farabi Kazakh National University, Kazakhstan

 - April 14 – Tribal Water Summit.
-Nebraska tribal youth will present on water topics as part of the summit and seminar series
+Nebraska tribal youth will present on water topics as part of the summit and seminar series (Register for the Tribal Water Summit)

 - April 28 – Mónica Ramírez-Andreotta, Assistant Professor, Department of Environmental Science, University of Arizona